Saric-Group/trimem_sbeady/README.md

 ### 4. Installing LAMMPS

-LAMMPS has to be installed using python shared libraries and some specific packages.
-Therefore, if you already have LAMMPS you might have to recompile it.
-In any case you will have to perform the python install using your Trienv environment as we detail below.
-Saric group members are working on a patched LAMMPS version that is available within the GitHub of the group.
+TriLMP requires LAMMPS, which has to be installed using python shared libraries and some specific packages.
+You will have to perform the python install using your ```env_TriLMP``` environment as we detail below. Šarić group members are working on a patched LAMMPS version that is available within the GitHub of the group.
 You can choose to clone this repository, or instead use the latest stable release from LAMMPS directly.

 For example, here we clone the lastest LAMMPS stable release.
 To do so, go back to the directory where you want to have your install folder and run
 ```bash